Last Updated on November 12, 2021

 The ingredients are also in metric so you don’t have to be in the USA to be able to follow the recipe.

-Use pasteurized cream cheese and heavy cream, make sure you bake it precisely as instructed and it’ll be perfectly safe to eat if you’re pregnant.
+Use pasteurized cream cheese and heavy cream, make sure you bake cheesecake precisely as instructed and it’ll be perfectly safe to eat if you’re pregnant.

 Cheesecake shouldn’t be eaten in great quantity, or very often (think once a month) when you’re pregnant, which I’ll go into below.